jyotsnakeerti/amazon/amazon_clone/README.md

 - **User Authentication:** Sign up, log in, and maintain user sessions.
 - **Shopping Cart:** View and manage items in the shopping cart.
 - **Checkout Process:** Proceed through the checkout process, including entering shipping details and payment information.
-- **Order Summary:** Review the order summary before confirming the purchase.

 ## Technologies Used